Mani pulite: Investigations on other fronts

-In the meantime, the investigation expanded outside the political range: on 2 September 1993, the Milan judge Diego Curtò was arrested.
+In the meantime, the investigation expanded outside the political range.
+On 2 September 1993, the Milan judge Diego Curtò was arrested.
 On 21 April 1994, 80 financial regulators and 300 industry personalities were charged with corruption.
 A few days later, the secretary of Fiat admitted corruption with a letter to a newspaper.
-Media tycoon Silvio Berlusconi entered politics later that year and won the 1994 general election, in what many thought was a move to shield his many business concerns from possible scrutiny.
-This suspicion was reinforced on 11 February, when Berlusconi's brother, Paolo, admitted to corruption crimes.
+Media tycoon Silvio Berlusconi entered politics later that year and won the 1994 Italian general election in what many thought was a move to shield his many business concerns from possible scrutiny.
+This suspicion was reinforced on 11 February 1994, when his brother, Paolo Berlusconi, admitted to corruption crimes.
+On 29 July 1994, his brother was again arrested and immediately released.